pepaczz/kaggle_plants/README.md

 # Plant Seedlings Classification
 ## Kaggle comptition to analyse and classify image data

-This repository contains several scripts and notebooks.
-There two mian goals:
+This repository contains several scripts and notebooks related to the [Kaggle competition](https://www.kaggle.com/c/plant-seedlings-classification).
+There two mian goals of these scripts:

 ### 1. dimensionality reduction using PCA and t-SNE and data visualization